 Mr. Sanjay Asher has a bachelor's degree in commerce and a bachelor's degree in law from the University of Bombay.
-He is also a qualified chartered accountant a senior partner at M/s.
+He is also a qualified chartered accountant and corporate matters.
+He is presently a senior partner at M/s.
 Crawford Bayley and Co., and deals with corporate laws, laws of mergers and acquisitions and capital market transactions.